 On the heels of this expansion, in 2004 courts struck down a central tenet of the 1996 US Telecommunications Act that obligated carriers to provide wholesale network access to competitors like MetTel.
 This was the death knell for many players in our space, as it exposed providers who competed solely on rates to unmanageable rate fluctuation.
 We could not control rates, but we could control how we competed, so we chose to expand our service offering and focus exclusively on business and government customers, where MetTel could add value such as business process improvement and innovation beyond simple cost savings.
 Taking this long-term view was financially difficult, but by redirecting our efforts away from an “easy” but dwindling resource, we rebuilt our model around becoming a partner to our clients and at the same time we rebuilt our vendor relationships as a valued customer, rather than a regulatory adversary.

 Not all existential threats are damaging to your business; some are simply opportunities, but to appreciate them, you have to step back and think about the landscape outside of your own business.
 For example, when potential customers were focused on their finances shortly after the 2008 financial crisis, they opened their doors to a new entrant like MetTel that could lower their costs and simplify their business processes.
 In 2012, Superstorm Sandy flooded many of the major IT infrastructure facilities in New York City, bringing telecommunications to a grinding halt for weeks.
-While it was a difficult period for the entire industry, the disaster led us to focus on increasing network resiliency and offering products that provide fallback options when nature cannot be controlled.
+While it was a difficult period for the entire industry, the disaster led us to focus on network disaster recovery plans, offering products that provide fallback options when nature cannot be controlled.
 As a result, we worked with our partners to help pioneer resilient and versatile products like SD-WAN with redundant access paths including microwave, wireless and satellites.
 Today we even hold a contract to provide service to FEMA.

 Most recently, the Covid pandemic tested every business’ best-laid plans.
 Fear was everywhere, especially in the early days, and while we struggled with the invisible threat, we saw an opportunity to demonstrate the power of our newfound resiliency: assuring customers that their service would be uninterrupted, helping them pivot to a work from home model, and filling any gaps they had due to illness, departures or technology needs.
 We became nearly indistinguishable from other business units within their organizations, even supplementing the efforts of competitors who shared client accounts.
 MetTel emerged from the pandemic with a deep reservoir of good will, and customers who knew they had a partner they could trust.